• Loading stock data...

 Listen Now

-October 4, 2024 | Podcast
+November 22, 2024 | Podcast

-Mark Phillip quit his job to start his company Are You Watching This?!
-In 2006 because, he says, “I hated waking up in the morning and learning there was a great game the night before that I didn’t know about, because it was on some random channel.”
+Mark Phillip quit his job to start his company Are You Watching This?! in 2006 because, he says, “I hated waking up in the morning and learning there was a great game the night before that I didn’t know about, because it was on some random channel.”

 The company sells “real-time sports excitement data” and gambling widgets to customers like Fox Sports, USA Today, Hearst, VSiN, and DraftKings.
-In 2011, he also bought icantfindthegame.com, which tracks every live sports event being broadcast or streamed at every moment, tells you what channel it’s on, and adds a human rating of the current action (“Ok, good, hot, or epic”).
+In 2011, he also launched icantfindthegame.com, which tracks every live sports event being broadcast or streamed at every moment, tells you what channel it’s on, and adds a human rating of the current action (“Ok, good, hot, or epic”).
 Fourth quarter, game tied?
 Tune in right now.

 The need for such a service is obvious: Sports fans are all suffering from the same headache these days, and it’s building up to a migraine.
 Where can I find the damn game?
 What additional service do I have to pay for?

-Take the NFL as the best example, though not the only offender: its games are on either NBC, CBS, Fox, ABC, or ESPN … or ESPN+ (one exclusive Monday Night Football game), Amazon Prime (Thursday Night Football), Peacock (two exclusive games last year, one this year), or Netflix (two Christmas Day games).
+Take the NFL as the best example, though not the only offender: its games are on either NBC, CBS, Fox, ABC, or ESPN… or ESPN+ (one exclusive Monday Night Football game), Amazon Prime (Thursday Night Football), Peacock (two exclusive games last year, one this year), or Netflix (two Christmas Day games).
 Even coughing up for Sunday Ticket gets you only the 1 p.m. out-of-market games.
 You’ll still need at least three streaming subs to watch the games exclusive to streamers.
 Paying for cable (remember cable?) wouldn’t get you all the games.
 To get every game without cable would run you $788.

 The latest sign that even the broadcasters involved in this morass feel your pain is that ESPN added a new feature to its mobile app and website called Where to Watch, and notably, it lists games on competitor networks.
 It had long been an unspoken practice, by ESPN and others, to avoid directing viewers to games not on Disney networks; that practice has officially ended now, sources tell me, and it’s specifically because live game fragmentation has gotten so bad.